 After two straight N.L.
 West titles and six consecutive seasons with at least 88 wins, the Los Angeles Dodgers in 1979 were a major disappointment, going 79-83.
 Tommy John had departed for the Bronx as a free agent.
 The Dodgers pitching staff, after posting a team ERA of 3.12 in ’78, combined for a 3.83 ERA in ’79.
 Outfielders Reggie Smith and Rick Monday missed considerable time due to injury, combining for just 308 plate appearances.

 Steve Garvey remained “Mr. Consistency” in 1979, hitting .315 with 28 HR, 110 RBI, and 204 hits.
 As a member of a non-contending team, he didn’t fare as well as in previous years in MVP balloting, finishing in 14th place.
 In fairness, he did slip a bit defensively; after five straight years in which he was 1st or 2nd in Range Factor (putouts + assists) for first basemen, he was below the league average.
-Garvey also led the league in a category that no hitter wants to lead in, GDP (double plays grounded into).
+Garvey also led the league in a category that no batter wants to lead in, GDP (double plays grounded into).

 With a pitching rebound in 1980 (staff ERA of 3.25), the Dodgers were back in playoff contention, in a 3-way race with the Reds and the Houston Astros, who had added two future Hall of Famers (Joe Morgan and Nolan Ryan) in the off-season.
 The Dodgers slumped down the stretch, winning just 10 of the last 20 games of the scheduled regular season, but Garvey did his part, hitting .375 in those 20 contests with a .987 OPS.